Cybersecurity Degrees and Alternatives: Your 2025 Guide

 While an undergraduate degree isn’t always necessary to get a job in cybersecurity, earning one can help you develop core skills, open up new job opportunities, and make you a more competitive candidate when you start looking for jobs.

 Bachelor's degrees take between four and five years to complete when you're able to attend full-time.
-You'll likely be expected to complete a minimum of 120 credits, with around half focused on your core curriculum requirements.
+You'll likely complete a minimum of 120 credits, with around half focused on your core curriculum requirements.
 Once you declare your major, you'll begin taking courses that introduce you to key concepts in cybersecurity and deepen your technical skills.

-Cybersecurity degrees: popular majors
+Cybersecurity majors

 • Cybersecurity: Not all universities offer cybersecurity degrees, but they are becoming more popular as the need for skilled security professionals increases.
 A cybersecurity major will offer a combination of coursework and projects to help you gain important knowledge and skills in the field.